kwmcbride/kipet_examples/README.md

 [![](https://img.shields.io/github/last-commit/salvadorgarciamunoz/kipet)](https://github.com/salvadorgarciamunoz/kipet/)
 [![](https://img.shields.io/pypi/wheel/kipet)](https://pypi.org/manage/project/kipet/release/0.1.1/)

 This repository holds all of the example and tutorial problems for use with KIPET.

+A more detailed description of each example along with Jupyter notebooks are coming soon!

 The main repository for KIPET is found here: https://github.com/salvadorgarciamunoz/kipet